EVORA-project/evora-ontology/models/docs/abstract.md

 # Slot: abstract (abstract)

-_Concise summary of the publication_
+_Concise summary of the publication._